sandervolbeda/gtm-abtesting/docs/index.md

 The tools we will be using are:

-* Google Analytics
-* Google Tag Manager

-**Google Analytics 4** is a freem web analytics service offered by Google.
+**Google Analytics 4** is a free web analytics service offered by Google.
 It is the successor to Universal Analytics and was released in October 2020.

 **Google Tag Manager** is a free web application that allows you to manage your website's tags without having to edit your website's code.